Building a Halbach array

 Step-by-step instructions for those keen on experimenting

 I'd like to present to you step-by-step instructions on how to build a Halbach array.
-I did a lot of experiments lately on this subject.
 The Halbach array is a special arrangement of magnets, which "bend" the magnetic flux: On the one side the magnetic field becomes up to twice as strong, on the other one it decreases.
 The longer the arrangement the stronger the effect.

 - 1 medium-size piece of iron or steel (approx. 20 x 15 cm)